-Independent quarterback coach, Terry Shea, spent 10 weeks preparing Gabbert for Pro Day at a training facility in Phoenix.
-Shea focused on improving his footwork and training him to receive a snap from under-center.
+Independent quarterback coach, Terry Shea, spent 10 weeks preparing Gabbert for Pro Day at a training facility in

 “Taking a center snap is not going to be a problem.
 He’s got good strength in his lower body.
 He separates from center very well,” Shea said.

 Commotion around the NFL lockout has people contemplating if there will even be a National Football League season this fall.
 Gabbert doesn’t see the current situation as cause for concern.
 He is confident that they’ll work things out and reach an agreement.

 The NFL lockout prevented the use of current NFL players in Pro Day, which left Shea to pick from only draft-eligible college receivers.
 He chose players from five universities in

 Select players that performed well received unplanned attention and looks.
 Wide receiver, Jamorris Warren from

 “The main thing I wanted to do was make them see that I’m a guy that should be on their board and hopefully I did that today,”